loning/the-math/docs/psi-collapse-zfc/chapter-10-collapse-generator-why-zfc-cannot-encode-origin.md

 - It cannot be truly foundational
 - It depends on something beyond itself
 - Its existence requires external explanation
-- Mathematics needs consciousness
+- Mathematics needs observer

 ### 10.9.2 For Philosophy

 The generator limitation shows:
 - Formalism has inherent boundaries
-- Consciousness is irreducible
+- Observer is irreducible
 - Mathematics is not self-contained
 - Creation exceeds description